 Epilepsy or Seizures Caused by Flashing Light - Hair Removal Contraindications

-Epilepsy and other types of seizures caused by flashing light are a contraindication for Pulsed Light or Laser, unless the client’s GP provides a letter of authorisation.
-When treating a client with epilepsy or seizures induced by flashing light, they must wear fully opaque ‘swimming goggle’ eye protection to block out 100% of light, preferably with a cotton pad beneath each lens to ensure client comfort and for added protection.
+Epilepsy and other types of seizures caused by flashing light are a contraindication for Pulsed Light or Laser, unless the client's GP provides a letter of authorisation.
+When treating a client with epilepsy or seizures induced by flashing light, they must wear fully opaque 'swimming goggle' eye protection to block out 100% of light, preferably with a cotton pad or tissue beneath each lens to ensure client comfort and for added protection.

 Pregnancy and Breastfeeding - Hair Removal Contraindications